 - Post selective, reputable content that pertains to your audience – stay on-point.

-- Reach out occasionally via instant message, through email, or other ways to get to know your group better.
-It may be that you reach out to 5 people a week to check-in, ask how you can better help them; if what you’re posting is valuable.
+- Reach out occasionally via instant message, email, or other ways to get to know your group better.
+It may be that you reach out to 5 people a week to check in, and ask how you can better help them; if what you’re posting is valuable.
 It can strengthen your bond and improve your content.